T-Bhaskar/todo-list-react/README.md

 # todo-list-react
-it is reat to do list
+it is react to do list
+here user can add list
+and after reloading data will not loss